Stock Analysis · Carvana Co (CVNA)

 Overview

-- Wholesale vehicle sales — sales of vehicles not kept for retail (often through auctions/wholesale channels)
+- Wholesale vehicle sales (sales of vehicles not sold through the retail channel)

 Key Figures